Table of Contents

 - YOUR GUT BUGS, WHAT THEY EAT AND 7 WAYS TO FEED THEM on the NeuroTrition blog.

 - Probiotics for Moods and Stress?
 Yes! (a “done for you” health article that you can buy and publish on YOUR wellness website).

 - Nutrients for Brain Health – Probiotics make a cameo appearance as one of my top five recommendations.
-This is another “done for you” article, and it’s on sale until July 31st.
+This is another “done for you” article.

 - Plus, I’ve researched and ghostwritten another article on the microbiome-gut-brain axis that is full of scientific references… but I can’t link to it because, y’know, I’m the ghost. 🙂

 Here are a few things I know about the gut microbiome:

 - The gut microbiome is not just made up of 100s of types of bacteria, but other microbes like viruses & yeasts too.